bioconda/bioconda.github.io/_sources/recipes/vsclust/README.rst.txt

 Notes
 -----
-The shiny app can be run with the run\_vsclust\_app.sh command.
-Alternatively\, a command\-line version is available\: runVSClust.R
+The shiny app can be run with the run\_app.sh command.
+Alternative\, a command\-line version is available\: runVSClust.R